barrass.dev

 sudo cryptsetup luksFormat /dev/loop0p1

-Replace /dev/loop0 with your loopback device, but don't neglect the p1 suffix!
-This is what indicates which partition to format.
-When prompted, enter "YES" in uppercase and the secure passphrase you wish to use to decrypt your partition.
+Replace /dev/loop0 with your loopback device.
+When prompted, enter “YES” in uppercase and the secure passphrase you wish to use to decrypt your partition.
 With any luck, the command will exit without error and you will have a successfully encrypted partition!
+This partition will, however, lack any kind of filesystem, so you won’t yet be able to store any data on it.
+First, you have to open the partition:

 sudo cryptsetup luksOpen /dev/loop0p1 encrypted-partition